PsyTeachR/ug1-practical/docs/02-programming-basics.md

 # Programming basics

-In this chapter, we will go over some basic programming concepts and terminology, common pitfalls, helpful hints, and where to get help.
+In this chapter, we will cover how to use R and RStudio at the University of Glasgow as well as some basic programming concepts and terminology, common pitfalls, helpful hints, and where to get help.
 Those of you who have no programming experience should find this chapter particularly helpful, however, even if you've used R before there may be some helpful hints and tips so please make sure you read through this chapter before the moving on.

 This is a long chapter but we don't expect you to memorise all the information that is contained in it and some sections of it will  not make sense until you start writing your own code - just make sure you know what help is available!

 ### R and R Studio

-For this course, you need two different bits of software, [R](https://www.r-project.org/) and [RStudio](https://www.rstudio.com/products/rstudio/download/#download).
 R is a programming language that you will write code in and R Studio is an Integrated Development Environment (IDE) which makes working with R easier.
 Think of it as knowing English and using a plain text editor like NotePad to write a book versus using a word processor like Microsoft Word.
 You could do it, but it wouldn't look as good and it would be much harder without things like spell-checking and formatting.
 In a similar way, you can use R without R Studio but we wouldn't recommend it.
 The key thing to remember is that although you will do all of your work using R Studio for this course, you are actually using two pieces of software which means that from time-to-time, both of them may have separate updates.

-All of the University of Glasgow computers have R and R Studio installed, however, we can only guarantee that the computers in the Level 5 and 6 Boyd Orr psychology labs have the right set-up.
-Additionally, both are freely available so you may wish to install them on your own machine.
-There is a useful [guide to installing them both here](https://psyteachr.github.io/hack-your-data/r_instructions.html) that you can use but if you need help wig this you can attend one of the PAL sessions or practice sessions (check your e-mails for details of when these run).

-Most computers will install R without any problems, however, if your computer cannot run it (for example, if you have a notebook laptop), there is a browser version of R and you can find instructions for how to use this in Appendix \@ref(cloud)
+### How to use R and R Studio

+There are two ways you can use R for psychology.
+First, you can use a online version of R through your web browser and we will refer to this as the **R server**.
+Second, you can download and install R and R Studio for free on your laptop or desktop computer.

+The advantage of using the R server is that you do not need to install anything on your machine and all of the extra packages and functions you need will already be installed so you will have fewer potential technical issues.
+The advantage to installing R on your laptop is that you do not need to be connected to the internet to use it, and it is easier to save and manage your files.
+Unless you do not have reliable access to the internet **we strongly recommend that you use the R server**.

+With the exception of how they save files, both versions are identical and We will show you how to use both in this book.

+### R server

+To access the R server, [click here](https://rstudio.psy.gla.ac.uk/).
+Please note that the R server is only for use by students and staff in the School of Psychology and Institute for Neuroscience and Psychology.
+Sign in to the R server with your usual GUID and password.

+### Installing a R on your computer

+To use R on your computer you need to install two piece for software.
+First, you need to [download and install R](https://cloud.r-project.org/) and second, you need to [download and install R Studio](https://rstudio.com/products/rstudio/download/#download).
+If you have any problems with the installation you can ask for help on Teams or attend one of the GTA support sessions, however, to reiterate, we strongly recommend that unless you need to install a local copy that you use the server.

 ### Getting to know R Studio